+Mr. CROCKETT.
 Mr. Speaker, I rise today to register my disapproval of the administration's recent decision to relax restrictions on trade with South Africa.
-The administration's revised export regulations, which took effect Monday, March 1, 1982, will now permit sales by American companies of non-military goods to the South African military and police.
-The new regulations have effectively dismantled a four year-old policy of the U.S. government that prohibited the sale of all U.S. manufactured items to the South African police and military.
-Those regulations were introduced so that this country could more effectively comply with the provisions of the 1977 United Nations arms embargo.
-If the administration has not in fact violated the letter of the UN embargo by promulgating these new trade regulations, it certainly has seriously undermined the spirit of the arms embargo.
+The administration's revised export regulations, which took effect Monday, March 1, 1982, will now permit sales by American companies of nonmilitary goods to the South African military and police.
+The new regulations have effectively disman-tled a 4-year-old policy of the U.S. Government that prohibited the sale of all U.S. manufactured items to the South African police and military.
+Those regulations were introduced so that this country could more effectively comply with the provisions of the United Nations arms embargo.
+If the administration has not in fact violated the letter of the U.N. embargo by promulgating these new trade regulations, it certainly has seriously undermined the spirit of the arms embargo.

-Mr. Speaker, a relaxation of trade regulations with South Africa at this time will only further undercut the credibility of our nation's stated adhorrence of South African apartheid, and will embolden a power structure in Pretoria that over the past year has become increasingly brazen, repressive, and inhumane.
-This most recent change in our trade policy is a clear indication that the administration still desires to engage in an insipid dialogue of "constructive engagement" and to grant "carrots" and other concessions to a country that continually flaunts most accepted norms of behavior in its international and domestic relations.
+Mr. Speaker, a relaxation of trade regulations with South Africa at this time will only further undercut the credibility of our Nation's stated abhorrence of South African apartheid, and will embolden a power structure in Pretoria that over the past year has become increasingly brazen, repressive, and inhumane.
+This most recent change in our trade policy is a clear indication that the administration still desires to engage in an insipid dialog of constructive engagement and to grant carrots and other concessions to a country that continually flaunts most accepted norms of behavior in its international and domestic relations.

-Mr. Speaker, a recent review of events, including U.S. and South African diplomatic initiatives, was provided by a witness before a joint hearing of the Committee on Foreign Affair's Subcommittees on Africa and International clearly reveal a pattern of South African recalcitrance and U.S.
+Mr. Speaker, a recent review of

+events, including United States and South African diplomatic initiatives, was provided by a witness before a joint hearing of the Committee on Foreign Affairs' Subcommittees on Africa and International Economic Policy and Trade.
+These events, which I will cite in part, clearly reveal a pattern of South African recalcitrance and U.S. acquiesence: